sableangle/UnityHTTPServer/Readme.md

 ------
 Simply add a GameObject in your scene and add UnityHTTPServer component.

-Port: the port you wish to serve the http.
+*Port*: the port you wish to serve the http.

-Save Folder: the wwwroot for your files wish to serve via http.
+*Save Folder*: the wwwroot for your files wish to serve via http.

-Use StreamingAssetsPath: Toggle this bool will use StreamingAssetsPath to replace the Save Folder.
+*Use StreamingAssetsPath*: Toggle this bool will use StreamingAssetsPath to replace the Save Folder.

-Buffer Size: The buffer for your content to serve via http.
+*Buffer Size*: The buffer for your content to serve via http.

-Controller: The MonoBehaviour instance to run your WebAPI method.
+*Controller*: The MonoBehaviour instance to run your WebAPI method.
 <img src="Img/01.png">